 But it needs to be shaped, harnessed and molded in the right direction.
 It can’t be rebellion or turn into anxiety and a need for control.

 There are 6 life messages I want to teach my daughters.
 While these are based on my faith, I hope the sentiment can be shared by all parents.
 These will shape their identity and give them a foundation for relationships and connections.

 I’m hoping that I equip my girls with enough emotional strength that they can withstand everything the world may throw at them.
 I want them to be able to discern society’s lies from the truth.

 1. You are wanted.

 No matter the circumstances of your birth or conception or what happened between your father and I, never ever doubt how much you are wanted.
 I have never felt as fulfilled or satisfied as the day I became your mother.

-God designs every human being in the womb, according to scripture.
-He writes out the plans of our lives, each and every day, before we ever existed.
-This time and this place is exactly where you were supposed to be.
+I believe God designs every human being, while still in the womb, according to the Bible.
+He writes out the plans of our lives — each and every day — before we ever existed.
+This time and this place is exactly where you are supposed to be.
 You are a designer original, not an accident.